apache/incubator-graphar/maven-projects/spark/README.md

 Spark provides a simple example to convert NebulaGraph data to GraphAr data.
 The example is located in the directory ``spark/src/main/scala/org/apache/graphar/examples/``.

-To run the example, download Spark and Neo4j first.
+To run the example, download Spark and NebulaGraph first.

 ### Spark 3.2.x